elemarmar/animated-template/README.md

 <br>

-1. aa
+1. Importing and using a third-party library
-2. Importance on how scripts are loaded, order (async and defer attributes for scripts) using async if you don't care about execution order, if script doesn't depend on another script
+2. Importance on how scripts are loaded (using `async` and `defer` attributes for `<script>`):
-   1. Use defer at the beginning of html head tag because we want to download the js as soon as possible but we don't want it t one executed until all html is parsed
+   -  We use `async` if we don't care about execution order or if the script does not depend on another script.
-   2. Use defer for scripts that have to be used until all html is parsed
+   - We use `defer` at the **beginning** of the document, in the `<head>` element because we want to download the JS as soon as possible but we don't want it to be executed until all html is parsed  👉🏻 Use `defer` for scripts that have to be used once all html has been parsed
-   3. Async.
-Script shouldn't rely on any other script
+3. Animating elements on a page on **scroll**

 <br>